-- They want to learn about sex and relationships from their parents /carers. - They want more than just the biological facts.
+- They want to learn about Relationships and Sex from their parents /carers. - They want more than just the biological facts.
 They want to talk about feelings and morals. - They want adults to answer their questions - Just over half found it easy to talk to a parent about sex